ExLibrisGroup/exl-touchnet-connector/README.md

 To run the connector in HTTPS, set the `CERTIFICATE_KEY_FILE` and `CERTIFICATE_CRT_FILE` to the path of the desired plain text certificate and key files.

 ### Hosted Connector for Primo VE (Deprecated)
 There is a community-supported hosted version of the connector which removes the need to deploy the connector to your own environment.
-To use the connector, install the [Touchnet Payment Helper Cloud App](https://developers.exlibrisgroup.com/appcenter/touchnet-payment-helper/), click the configuration menu, and enable the hosted connector.
+To use the connector, install the [TouchNet Payment Helper Cloud App](https://developers.exlibrisgroup.com/appcenter/touchnet-payment-helper/), click the configuration menu, and enable the hosted connector.
 You need to supply an API key as described above.

 The URL for the hosted connector is: https://api.exldevnetwork.net/tn/touchnet